 - Accounting & bookkeeping firms: It tracks hours invoiced and written off so that you can track your realization percentage, which is a key performance indicator (KPI) for professional service firms.

 How We Evaluated Invoicing Software

 Choosing invoicing software requires careful consideration of the features that you need.
-We considered four categories in evaluating the software listed here.
+We considered five key categories in evaluating the software listed here.

 15% of Overall Score